RicardoCR98/Pico-Placa-Predictor/README.md

 # Pico y Placa Backend

-This project is an application designed to predict whether a vehicle can circulate based on the **“Pico y Placa”** restrictions.
+This project is an application designed to predict whether a vehicle can circulate based on the **Pico y Placa** restrictions.
 The prediction is determined by the day of the week, the vehicle's license plate number, and the time of day.

 ## Table of Contents